32 Essential Parts of a Car: Expert Guide with Names, Functions & Diagrams

 These innovations result from in-depth data analysis and the integration of new technology.
 As a result, drivers can achieve a highly ergonomic driving position, reducing the risk of physical discomfort during long journeys.

 The adjustable seats not only enhance the driving experience but also contribute significantly to road safety.
-By minimizing the risk of accidents caused by discomfort or distraction, these designs increase the level of safety on the road.
+By minimizing the risk of accidents caused by discomfort or distraction, these designs increase the level of protection on the road.

 Battery